The problem with tutorials

 As it turns out making a great tutorial isn't about what you write, it's about whether developers can be successful without having to read every word.
 In this article, we'll look how development containers can reduce the errors a user might encounter, and how the Laravel PHP project elegantly implements this in their own tutorials to great effect.

-Our very own tutorial on how to use Remote Containers in Visual Studio Code has long had low completion rates - about 4 - 6%.
+Our very own tutorial on how to use Dev Containers in Visual Studio Code has long had low completion rates - about 4 - 6%.

 To figure out where people were giving up, we conducted user studies and watched as people tried to complete our tutorial.
 It was...painful.

 It was immediately clear why people couldn't complete the tutorial: Nobody was reading it.
 People skipped right over the instructions and went directly to the action steps.
 Inevitably, they would get stuck because they made an error that they wouldn't have made if they had read the instructions.